Independent and Dependent Clauses

 Because dependent clauses already have these most of the time, you simply put the two causes together with the appropriate punctuation.
 Using punctuation when connecting independent and dependent clauses is also simple.
 If the dependent clause comes first, use a comma between those two clauses.

-If the dependent clause comes first, use a comma between the two clauses.
+When a dependent clause comes first, use a comma to separate it from the independent clause.

 For example: